nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![convertToCsvFile Sequence Diagram](images/convertToCsvFile.png)

-When reloadArrayToStorage() method is called, it creates a new File object into the specified directory (file directory to reload data files).
-The isFile() of the File Class is called to check if the data file exist.
+When _reloadArrayToStorage()_ method is called, it creates a new File object into the specified directory (file directory to reload data files).
+The _isFile()_ method of the File Class is called to check if the data file exist.
 If it doesn't, a error message will be shown to the user and the method terminates.
 Otherwiese, it continues to create a new FileWrite object which will clear the existing data text file first.
 The FileWrite object will then be passed into the new PrintWriter object that will be created.

-Then a for loop is used to loop through the 12 months of the RecordList to obtain the amount for each month and convert it into a command such as "add -b a/1000.00 m/10".
+Next, a for loop is used to loop through the 12 months of the RecordList to obtain the amount for each month and convert it into a command such as `add -b a/1000.00 m/10`.
 Each of these command will be "flush" into the text file with 1 line per command.

-2 inner for loop is also used to loop through all the expenditure and loan of a particular month respectively and convert them into their respective add commands.
-For example, "add -e n/Chicken Rice a/100.0 d/2021-10-10 c/FOOD" and "add -l n/Benjamin a/1000.00 d/2021-10-27".
+2 inner for loops are used to loop through all the expenditure and loan of a particular month respectively and convert them into their respective add commands.
+For example, `add -e n/Chicken Rice a/100.0 d/2021-10-10 c/FOOD` or `add -l n/Benjamin a/1000.00 d/2021-10-27`.

-Both reloadArrayToStorage() and convertToCsvFile() method are similar in the way they read data from the App and save it into the data files.
-The only difference is on the type of file they save into. reloadArrayToStorage() save into ".txt" type files while convertToCsvFile() save into ".csv" type files.
+Both _reloadArrayToStorage()_ and _convertToCsvFile()_ methods are similar in the way they read data from the App and save it into the data files.
+The only difference is on the type of file they save into. _reloadArrayToStorage()_ saves into _".txt"_ type files while _convertToCsvFile()_ saves into _".csv"_ type files.

-4) Why does `edit` and `delete` command work with reloadArrayToStorage() method?
+4) #### Why does `edit` and `delete` command work with reloadArrayToStorage() method?

 `edit` command can change the attribute of budget, expenditure and loan such as description, amount...
 Reloading the data text files after the `edit` will just update the `add` command attribute's value to their attribute's value after the edit.
-That is the reason why it reloadArrayToStorage() can still work.
+That is the reason why it _reloadArrayToStorage()_ can still work.

 `delete` command on the other hand just removes a particular budget, expenditure or loan entry.
 Thus reloading the data text files after the `delete` command will just remove a particular `add` line of command from the data text file.

-5) How switching database work?
+5) #### How does switching database work?

-When the `year <SELECTED DATABASE YEAR>` command is called eg. `year 2020`, the Parser will call the YearCommand and it will run the method "execute()". "execute()" first clears the allRecordList by calling clearAll() from the AllRecordList class.
-And setYear(2020) method is called from AllRecordList Class to set the year to 2020.
-Then the loadStorage method of Storage Class will be called to load the datafile "2020.txt" into the app.
+When the `year <SELECTED DATABASE YEAR>` command is called eg. `year 2020`, the Parser will call the YearCommand, and it will run the _execute()_ method. _execute()_ first clears the allRecordList by calling _clearAll()_ from the AllRecordList class followed by _setYear(2020)_ method to set the year to 2020.
+Then. the _loadStorage()_ method of Storage Class will be called to load the datafile _"2020.txt"_ into the app.

 ## <a id=""></a> List of Commands